satishshinde2048/Flashcard-Generator-project/README.md

  Flashcard Generator App is a frontend application for creating and managing flashcards.
 It allows users to create multiple flashcards within a group.
 The application consists of three main pages:

-   "1.Create New Page:
+   1.Create New Page:
      This page enables users to create a new flashcard.
 It contains two forms: one for entering the name and description of the flashcard, and another for adding individual card names and descriptions.
 The dynamic form is implemented using Formik.
-After clicking the Create button, the flashcard will be created."
+After clicking the Create button, the flashcard will be created.

  2.My FlashCard Page:
    On this page, users can view all the created card groups.
 Each group is displayed with a heading, description, total number of cards in the group, and a button